easeaico/pulse-go/docs/Methodology/SystemMethodology.md

 <center>
 <a href="./Images/System/SystemDataFlow.png"><img src="./Images/System/SystemDataFlow.png"></a>
-*Figure 3.
-This shows the repetitive three-step process used each time step to determine the system states.
+*@figuredef {SystemDataFlow} This shows the repetitive three-step process used each time step to determine the system states.
 These three processes are mirrored in each system's code and are sequentially called by the engine.*
 </center><br>